creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-04-Transfer-Learning.md

 **Conclusion**:

-* We can use earlier checkpoints corresponding to the end of a plateau in the source task instead of the last checkpoint.
+* We can use earlier checkpoints corresponding to the beggining of the last plateau in the source task instead of the last checkpoint.
+This corresponds to the time when the pre-trained model is entering its final basin.
-* In Abnar et al (2022) [[4]](https://arxiv.org/abs/2110.02095), the same authors see experimentally that: "as we increase the upstream accuracy, performance of downstream tasks saturate".
+* In Abnar et al (2022) [[4]](https://arxiv.org/abs/2110.02095), the same authors see across many experiments that: "as we increase the upstream accuracy, performance of downstream tasks saturate".

 <br/>

 # Conclusions
 - The authors use a wide range of tools for the analysis and understanding of models.
 - Both image features and low-level statistics play a role in the good performance of transfer learning on target tasks.
-- Pre-trained models are close to each other in the parameter space.
+- Fine-tuned models are close to each other in the parameter and feature space.
-- Pre-trained models have better robustness and generalization capacities than randomly initiliazed models.
+- Fine-tuned models have better generalization capacities than randomly initiliazed models.
-- The checkpoint model with best performance on source data may not give the best performance on target data.
+- We can use earlier checkpoint models of the pre-trained model and this will not decrease the fine-tuning performance.